hasura/graphql-engine/docs/graphql/core/schema/views.rst

 Example: Group by and then aggregate
 ************************************

+Sometimes we might want to fetch some data derived by aggregating (avg, min, max, etc.) over a group of rows in a table.

 Let’s say we want to fetch the average article rating for each author in the following schema:

 .. code-block:: plpgsql